 Here are the ingredients you will need to make this iced starbucks shaken espresso.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

 - Vanilla bean pods– This is what we will be toasting for this recipe.
-I u=only used half a vanilla bean pod to keep price in mind and used vanilla bean paste to substitute for the rest of the flavor here.
+I used a few vanilla bean pieces and the rest was vanilla bean paste to add extra

 - Vanilla bean paste– This is gonna be used to make our toasted vanilla syrup.

-- Granulated sugar– We will be using the granulated sugar to sweeten and make our syrup taste toasty.
+- Granulated sugar– We will be using the granulated sugar to sweeten and make our syrup have notes of caramelized vanilla.

 - Espresso– Starbucks uses blonde roast espresso for their shaken espressos.